 Topics: Bill Gates, ChatGPT, Technology, Artificial Intelligence

-Microsoft founder Bill Gates rmade a bombshell prediction about Artificial Intelligence (AI)’s takeover - and Chat GPT has now ‘hit back’.
+Microsoft founder Bill Gates made a bombshell prediction about Artificial Intelligence's takeover of the world - and ChatGPT has now ‘hit back’.

 Advert

-“I think Bill Gates is directionally right, but the real dividing line isn’t which profession you’re in — it’s which tasks within that profession are repetitive, predictable, and easy to standardize,” the AI Bot said.
+“I think Bill Gates is directionally right, but the real dividing line isn’t which profession you’re in — it’s which tasks within that profession are repetitive, predictable, and easy to standardize,” the AI bot said.

-AI didn’t seem as confident they could take away as many jobs as Gates predicts, telling us that the ‘safest’ jobs will be skilled trades, such as plumbing and electricians, and those in healthcare, including nurses and therapists.
+AI didn’t seem as confident it could take away as many jobs as Gates predicts, telling us that the ‘safest’ jobs will be skilled trades, such as plumbing and electricians, and those in healthcare, including nurses and therapists.

 Like we said, no one can see into the future, but we can make predictions, right?
 Well, AI believes in 10 years time the most valuable will be those who can ‘work with AI’ as well as combining technical skills with communications.